This page tells you about council tax support, second adult rebate recent changes to council tax support and how to apply.

-Council Tax Support could reduce the amount of Council Tax you have to pay if you have a low income.
+Council Tax Support can reduce the amount of Council Tax you pay or mean that you have nothing to pay.

 Council Tax Support has replaced Council Tax Benefit for people who need help with paying their Council Tax.

-There is no change for pensioners, their support is worked out exactly as it was before.
-There is also no change for:
+- Pensioners, their support is worked out exactly as it was before

 - Lone parents of children under the age of 5

 - Households who get the Severe or Enhanced Disability Premium

 - War Widows / Pensioners, including disablement pensions.
 We will also continue to ignore war pensions when calculating the households income.

 The reduction means that a single adult householder living in a Band A property in Leeds who previously had nothing to pay, has £126.06 to pay in 2013/14.